Hierosoft/training-disclosure/llm-disclosure-github-template.md

 ### submodule name (if any)
 #### deeper level (if any)

+- [date used if known, otherwise leave out this line]

 [prompt]
-[then blank line between each prompt used for this piece of content]
+[then blank line between each prompt used for this piece of content, adding a new date if known as a markdown list item with a blank line above and below it]